 The Fiberight facility, being constructed in Hampden, Maine, will process municipal solid waste for MRC member communities using Fiberight’s proprietary, state-of-the-art biotechnology technology to turn MSW into recyclables, industrial sugars and bio-fuels.
 The MRC has been working with Fiberight since the summer of 2013, when Fiberight provided a detailed response to the MRC’s Request for Expressions of Interest.
 At a meeting in February 2015, the MRC Board of Directors approved a development agreement with Fiberight in 2015 after extensive financial and engineering analysis of the proposal, including a peer review of its technology performed by the University of Maine Engineering Department.
-The plant is expected to begin accepting waste in 2018 with full commercial operations anticipated in the first quarter of 2019.
+The plant is expected to commence full commercial operations in 2019.

 Converting Solid Waste to Energy

 - A first sort removes unsuitable waste, such as inert materials and large bulky items

 - A state of the art separation system recovers curbside-type recyclables from food waste and other organics in the waste stream

 - What’s left after sorting is pulped and converted.

 - Once the recyclables are removed, the rest of the waste is pulped and remaining plastics are separated from pulped organic materials

 - The organic pulp is washed to remove contaminants and dirty water is sent to out anaerobic digester to generate biogas and clean the water